Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Introduction

 In recent years, it has been demonstrated that MMG possesses the similar type of solutions as TMG.
 Being a physically viable massive gravity theory, it has been proven that MMG has a unique maximally-symmetric vacuum for a particular value of cosmological parameter referring to a solution at the merger point.
 In addition, it has been shown that the theory accepts Kaluza-Klein $ AdS_{2} \times S^{1} $ type black hole solutions at the merger point as well as warped $ AdS_{3} $ vacuum solutions \cite{arvanitakis_2}.
 Then in \cite{alishahiha}, wave and warped AdS solutions of vacuum MMG has been investigated by proving that the theory admits logarithmic solutions at the critical points as well.
 Later, conformally-flat vacuum solutions of MMG have been introduced where Cotton tensor vanishes for such spacetimes \cite{arvanitakis_3}.
 Also in recent years, according to Segre-Petrov classification, type $ D $ and type $ N $ solutions with constant curvature scalar have been worked out \cite{altas_2}.
 Furthermore, Kundt solutions have been obtained in \cite{deger_2} possessing constant scalar invariant spacetimes which correspond to deformations of round and warped AdS, as well as non-constant scalar invariant solutions at the merger point.
 Very recently, in \cite{deger_3}, different classes of homogeneous solutions including stationary Lifshitz solution with Lifshitz parameter $ z = - 1 $ have been discovered.
 In addition, in \cite{sarioglu}, static and stationary circularly symmetric solutions have been constructed at the merger point.

-Apart from discovering vacuum physical properties of MMG and the solutions that theory admits, matter coupling in MMG also deserves for its investigation.
-Matter-coupled MMG theory has been first constructed in \cite{arvanitakis_2}.
-It has been found that matter coupling in MMG differs from matter coupling in TMG.
-It is seen that matter-coupled TMG equation includes only matter stress-energy tensor as a source.
-On the other hand, for matter coupling in MMG, it has been proven that, in addition to matter stress-energy term, matter-coupled equation involves additional source term that depends on quadratic stress-energy terms as well as their covariant derivatives.
-For matter-coupled MMG theory discussed in \cite{arvanitakis_2}, it has been considered that matter Lagrangian depends only on dreibein field (that corresponds to metric) but not on connection and auxiliary fields.
-With this consideration, some exact solutions have also been investigated for MMG theory coupled to certain matter Lagrangians.
-In \cite{arvanitakis_2}, Friedmann-Lemaitre-Robertson-Walker (FLRW) form cosmological solutions have been obtained for ideal fluid.
-In \cite{arvanitakis_3}, some black string and domain wall solutions have been constructed for scalar matter Lagrangian involving minimally coupled dynamical scalar field with a potential term.
-Very recently, a certain warped $ AdS_{3}$ black hole solution have been obtained for MMG minimally coupled to Maxwell and electromagnetic Chern-Simons terms \cite{nam}.
+Apart from discovering vacuum physical properties of MMG and the solutions that theory admits, matter coupling in MMG also deserves for its further study.
+The matter coupling in MMG theory has been first investigated in \cite{arvanitakis_2} by using tensorial notation where in that work the authors consider that the matter Lagrangian is assumed to depend on the metric together with some matter fields but not on the connection.
+It has been found that matter coupling in MMG differs from matter coupling in TMG where for the Iatter it is seen that matter-coupled TMG equation includes only matter stress-energy tensor as a source.
+On the other hand, as is also explicitly illustrated in \cite{arvanitakis_2} within the use of tensorial notation, the matter coupling in MMG has interesting consequences such that the (on-shell) consistency of matter-coupled MMG field equation requires a source tensor that involves covariant derivatives of stress-energy tensor in addition to terms that are quadratic in stress-energy tensor.
+With a completely different source term compared to TMG, the matter-coupled MMG field equation admits some exact solutions for certain matter Lagrangians.
+For instance in \cite{arvanitakis_2}, Friedmann-Lemaitre-Robertson-Walker (FLRW) type cosmological solutions have been obtained for an ideal fluid.
+Later in \cite{arvanitakis_3}, the black string and domain wall solutions have been presented for the scalar matter Lagrangian involving a potential term.
+In addition in a recent work \cite{nam}, it has been illustrated that MMG theory minimally coupled with electromagnetic Maxwell-Chern-Simons Lagrangian admits the warped $ AdS_{3}$ type black hole solutions by interestingly considering a polynomial ansatz for the electromagnetic potential.